Combatd/Music_Inventory/README.md

 ## Learning Goals

-* Be able to build User Auth without looking at old code or demos
+* Be able to build User Authorization
 * Know how to nest routes
 * Be able to link between different views using a tags and rails URL helpers
 * Be able to trigger controller actions from views using forms and links